forest-fire/abc/docs/getting-started/index.md

 );
 ```

-What we can see from this example is that the third parameter to `createStore` is a *function* which provides us two functions to help us configure each of our state modules.
+What we can see from this example is that the third parameter to `createStore` is a *function* which provides us two helper functions to assist in configuring our state modules.
 If the state module is being backed by Firemodel then use the `model()` function, if not then use `module()`.
-These two functions have very similar signatures and the second parameter allows us to state what the default state should be.
+These two functions have very similar signatures and in both cases the second parameter allows us to state what the default state should be.
+This can be either a static statement or a synchronous function which will be resolved at load.

+> The function syntax gives you some flexibility to react to your environment; a common pattern is to load in a cookie (as they load synchronously) to initialize state.
+Be warned, some people frown on this and you definitely should keep cookies size to a minimum.

-You may have noticed that for `UserProfile` we used a third parameter.
-This is an _options hash_ which has several ABC options that you'll also see but also a plugin can add in additional configuration elements.
+Also note in the above example that `UserProfile` used a third parameter.
+This is an _options hash_ which has several ABC config options but the Store plugin can can also add additional configuration options.
 In the next section you'll see why that's important.

 #### Custom Mutations